 What’s it like with 50% Window Tint on the Windshield?

 It’s amazing.
-This is my girls 4Runner (2016 SR5 4Runner).
-On the 2014 Trail 4Runner, we currently have a layer of polycrystalline on the front windshield which blocks heat resistance up to 80%.
-It blocks the heat a little better than darker film but it does not block the actual sun in your eyes as much as the darker window tint film.
+This is my girl’s 2016 SR5 4Runner.
+On our 2014 Trail 4Runner, we currently have a layer of polycrystalline tint on the front windshield, which blocks up to 80% of heat.
+While it’s great at reducing heat, it doesn’t block sunlight as effectively as darker window tint film.

-When I hop into the 2016 SR5, I am jealous with window tint envy.
-The darker window tint all the way around feels much better in terms of sun and glares.
-Not to mention it looks much better from the outside.
+When I hop into the 2016 SR5, I’m struck with window tint envy.
+The darker tint all around not only provides better protection from the sun and glare but also looks much better from the outside.

 Another Touch?
-If you want to go a step further with blacking out your 4Runner, don’t forget to check out the 5th Gen 4Runner Blackout Kit.
-This is a press-on blackout emblem kit.
-Super affordable and looks great on all 4Runner models.
+If you want to take blacking out your 4Runner to the next level, check out the 5th Gen 4Runner Blackout Kit.
+This affordable, press-on emblem kit is a fantastic way to enhance the look of any 4Runner model.

 Is there an emblem Blackout Kit you recommend to use or avoid?